Skip to content

 Retirement income as a percentage of pre-retirement income.

-Calculate the replacement ratio between your pre-retirement income and expected retirement income.
-Free calculator with the working shown and a worked example.
+Calculate the replacement ratio between your pre-retirement income and expected retirement income — what percentage of your wage your pension recreates.

 What this tool does